VicidominiLab/BrightEyes-MCS/README.md

 In the bottom-left panel select the tab "Adv." then the internal tab "Limits".
 In the section "Set Voltage Ranges" you can set the voltage hardware limit of your positioning system.

 In the section "Offset" you can set the voltage offset of the center of your positioning system.
-For example, some piezo stages can have the center at +5V instead and other have it a 0V.
+(Some piezo stages can have the center at +5V instead other ones have it a 0V.)

 **PLEASE TO AVOID HARDWARE DAMAGE PLEASE SET THESE PARAMETERS ACCORDING YOUR HARWARE**